harvard-cs205/CS205-Spring2017-Projects/README.md

 | Weekly meetings with project supervisors | 20th March to 25th April |

 ## Project submissions: Github and Piazza
 - All submissions are per group.
+Make your own respository on Github with a link to your project web page.
 - All project deliverables, including milestones related,  should be deposited in GitHub repos for peer evaluation.
 - All project related correspondence should be posted on Piazza.
 - Project related emails (meeting schedules) to: cs205-2017projects@github.com, general queries to Piazza.
 Only critical (or personal) nature emails to project supervisors email.